DiljotSG/Throne-Backend/db-info/db-info.md

 and enter the password.

-If using the MySQL Workbench, enter in the username and hostname.
+If using the MySQL Workbench, create a new db connection and enter in the username `admin` and hostname.
 Keep the port default, and set SSL to `off`.
 Then click on the entry in the main menu and enter the password to connect.